keshavmix/RuntimePermission/README.md

 [![API](https://img.shields.io/badge/API-15%2B-blue.svg?style=flat)](https://android-arsenal.com/api?level=15)
 [![License](https://img.shields.io/badge/license-Apache%202-4EB1BA.svg?style=flat-square)](https://www.apache.org/licenses/LICENSE-2.0.html)

 This is one of the most easy to use and developer friendly library to implement Runtime Permissions in Android apps.
+Runtime Permissions are introduced in Android Marshmallow (API level 23), where app will ask user for their permissions to access specific features.
+This library will also works in API level 23 and below.
+For this, you are still required to declare your permissions in AndroidManifest.xml.

 ### Installation